 Part of the workshop included writing thank-you notes to those who had offered their feedback to help attendees lead as their best selves.
 Calderon wrote one to Brian Gragnolati, CEO of Atlantic Health System and AHA board chair, to thank him for all he’s done to invest in people and allow for these growth opportunities for staff.

 Quiel said that in today’s fast-paced health care landscape, physicians can perceive their daily lives to be almost machine-like, without ever stopping to recharge and recalibrate.
 “But this experience put me back on track in remembering why I really started my career in medicine, and that was to care for others,” he said.

 Caring for others includes his colleagues, and Quiel left the experience valuing his relationships with staff more.
 He said he now better embraces the talents of others, which helps in delegation, preventing burnout, and encouraging teamwork.

 Quiel encourages all health care leaders to make the time to attend the workshop.

 “It’s worth every second you’ll spend there,” he said.

-There are still spots available for the 2019 Physician Leadership Experience in Boston July 17-19.
+There are still spots available for the 2019 Physician Leadership Experience in Colorado Springs October 30 - November 1.
 Register here.